-2020 was an unprecedented year that nobody could have predicted.
+2020 and 2021 was an unprecedented year that nobody could have predicted.
 From stay-at-home orders to transitioning to working from home, the COVID-19 pandemic completely shifted our way of life in every aspect.
 Some mothers even had to give birth alone without a partner due to health regulations.
-When it comes to the fashion industry, it is no surprise that many projected trends for 2021 relate back to what we experienced last year.
-From whimsical prints encouraging children to get outside to a focus on shopping small, these are Bébénca Organics' top 5 baby trend predictions for 2021.
+When it comes to the fashion industry, it is no surprise that many projected trends for 2022 relate back to what we experienced the previous years.
+From whimsical prints encouraging children to get outside to a focus on shopping small, these are Bébénca Organics' top 5 baby trend predictions for 2022.

 Fashion forecasting agencies have predicted that tinted neutrals and a minimalist color palette will be popular in the spring and summer seasons.
 As people become more aware of the environmental and health impacts of dyes, there will be a rise in undyed and naturally dyed fibres as opposed to traditionally dyed pieces.

 Our Nature's Hug Collection is made from unbleached and undyed organic cotton.

 In the fall and winter months, ornate jewel tones are predicted.
 We are looking forward to seeing deep blues, burnt oranges, and burgundies in the cooler seasons.